Beginning June 12, 2018 our new offices are at the Midtown Medical Offices at 1217 S. East

 Diagnosis of rheumatological problems.

-Evaluation of role of other organ systems like the nervous system, cardiovascular and respiratory systems in musculoskeletal complaints.
+Evaluation of the role of other organ systems like the thyroid, cardiovascular and respiratory systems in musculoskeletal complaints.

 Joint, tendon and ligament injections.